bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

    ![Daily total](../images/reportingservices/rs-table-preview-5.png)

 !!! example "SUBMISSION"
     Create a screenshot of the **report preview** page.
-Save the screenshot as `f1.png` and submit with the other files of the solution.
+Save the screenshot as `f1.png` and submit it with the other files of the solution.
 The screenshot shall include Visual Studio and the report preview, including the **lines showing the totals** (a turn a few pages if needed to see one).
 Verify that your **Neptun code** is visible!